-Every now and again, we look through our back issues (we have them going back to 1914, and the National Library of Ireland holds the copies pre-dating these).
+Every now and again, we look through our back issues.
+We have all the issues dating back to 1914, and the National Library of Ireland holds the copies pre-dating these.
 Some of the stuff is fascinating, and some of it just is there to remind us how far we have come.
 So, so, soooo far.

 “Doris until three months old had nothing but the breast: she then weighed only eight pounds and seemed to be wasting away from malnutrition.
 Then we tried Neave’s Food, and she immediately commenced to pick up, until today from a puny mite she has grown to be a fine strong girl with vitality and stamina that is simply wonderful.”

 A writer of the time, Laurie Lee, recounted how his mother spent hours writing fictional testimonials to manufacturers (of things she never used) in the hope of earning a few shillings.
 They often used the letters without paying.
 Baby food advertising appeared in the medical journals, as well as newspapers, magazines, cookery books and even children’s books.
 Neave’s Food was recommended from birth with the endorsement, apparently, of the Russian Imperial Nursery.
 As it turned out, Neave’s Food could not save the members of the Russian Imperial Nursery from more powerful forces.

 So what was in Neave’s Food?
 It’s hard to work out.
 But it seems it was a type of gruel – consisting of some type of cereal—oat, wheat, corn or rye flour, or rice—boiled in water or milk.
 It was a thinner version of porridge.
 It was grim stuff.
 Side effects of these inappropriate infant foods included diarrhoea, indigestion, constipation, flatulence, atrophy, or mouth ulcers.
 Awful.

 One newspaper of the era reported a baby’s death after switching from breast milk to Neave’s Food: